Planter Boxes: 5 Tips for Selecting the Best One

 • Ensuring they have proper drainage

-Although the material significantly impacts longevity, these measures can improve the durability of the planting box.
+Although the material significantly impacts longevity, these measures can improve the durability of the planter box.
 That's especially the case with outdoor planters.

-Tip #5: Choosing a Planting Box That's Raised
+Tip #5: Choosing a Planter Box That's Raised

 When you water your plants, the draining water remains in contact with the bottom of the planter.
 That’s true whether you use the planter on grass or a patio.